-□ Money for Parking

-Parking is \$1.00 per visit.
-There is no parking attendant so single dollar bills are best to have on hand.
-You may also purchase parking tokens inside our Women's Pavilion.
+- \\\\ Money for parking parking is \$1.00 per visit.
+There is no parking attendant so ones are best to have on hand.
+You may also purchase parking tokens inside the Women's Pavilion. - Money for vending machines.
+Vending machines are available when the gift shop is closed.
+The gift shop may not be able to provide change.